Thousands of new domain names are being released, giving businesses a wider choice when trying to find a memorable domain name for their company

 If you're looking for a domain name for your new brand or business, new gTLDs certainly offer room for manoeuvre.
 Your choice is growing by the week, so you can expand your horizons instead of struggling to find a good .com or .co.uk domain.

 Some new domain names may allow you to provide extra information about your business.
 For example, you could choose .home if you're in the property sector, or .builders if you operate in the building sector.
+Equally, some of the new domains are designed specifically with regional businesses in mind.
+So if your location or heritage is part of your business brand identity, one of these domain names could be attractive to you.

 You could also register new domain names to protect your brand.
 For instance, if you own yourcompany.co.uk and yourcompany.com, you might also want to register yourcompany.business.